 - Clinicians can lock the monitor display to prevent the display of patient vital signs.
-For patient protection when the monitor display is locked, the display is restored instantly in the event of a button press (unless button-pad lock-out is enabled), or an alarm. - Clinicians can lock the monitor buttons to prevent any unauthorized access to the monitor controls.
-To protect the patient when the buttons are locked, access to the buttons is restored instantly in the event of an alarm.
+For patient protection when the monitor display is locked, the display is restored instantly in the event of a button press (unless button-pad lock-out is enabled), an alarm or an alert. - Clinicians can lock the monitor buttons to prevent any unauthorized access to the monitor controls.
+To protect the patient when the buttons are locked, access to the buttons is restored instantly in the event of an alarm or an alert. - No physiological data transmitted by radio from the monitor is in clear text.
+All data sent is encoded using Welch Allyn's proprietary PSI Communications Protocol and can only be decrypted by a Welch Allyn Acuity Central Station residing on the local Welch Allyn FlexNet network.
+By default, data transmitted using the 802.11a standard is also encrypted using AES (Advanced Encryption Standard).